 Purchasing your first hashing power with Hashflare

 After you have created your account and logged in, you will be presented with your dashboard.
-At this stage, all the hashrates will be at 0 and it is now time to purchase your first hashing power.
+At this stage all the hashrates will be at 0 and it is now time to purchase you’re first hashing power.